alabulei1/llamaparse-integration/README.md

 ### Start running a general LLM and embedding model

-You can use LlamaEdge or Gaianet to run a a general LLM and embedding model.
+You can use LlamaEdge or Gaianet to run a general LLM and embedding model.
 Please to be noted, if you're using GaiaNet, the `snapshot` filed in the `config.json` folder should be empty.

 ### Set up the model setting